pintostack/core/docs/README.aws.md

 ### Security group

 Create default security group for your cluster with name ```PintoStack```.
 It's still possible to amend security settings later, once you'll identify fine-grained security constraints for your machines.
+> NOTICE: Remember security groups you want to apply to your new instances should be listed in source.digitall_ocean file in ASW_SECURITY_GROUPS

 ### Access key and secret